 Mayfield Pond Recreation Area

 On the east side of Bend, Mayfield Pond Recreation Area features 19,500 acres of sagebrush, juniper, and bunchgrass.
-Old forest roads lace the area, so you can ride a different loop every day.
+Old forest roads criss-cross the area, so you can ride a different loop every day.
 A few of the forest roads allow off-road vehicle travel, but most are for non-motorized use only.
 The footing is sandy and suitable for year-round riding.
 Mayfield Pond is a good venue for green horses and riders, and it’s a nice place to keep your horse conditioned during the winter.